Aysel552/PragmatechFrontEndProject/javascriptQuestions.md

 ![Element Properties](/image/elements-properties.png)

 ### Question55: What do nextSibling and nextElementSibling methods do and what are the differences between them?

+**nextSibling** returns the next node(an element node,a text node,comment node).Whitespace between elements are also text nodes.

+**nextElementSibling** returns the next element (not text and comment nodes)

+The difference between nextSibling and nextElementSibling, is that nextSibling returns the next sibling node as an element node, a text node or a comment node, while nextElementSibling returns the next sibling node as an element node (ignores text and comment nodes).

 ### Question56: What are the differences between HTML Events and JavaScript Events?